Beyond Twilight: History

 The band was originally formed by Finn Zierler in 1992 under the name "Twilight".
 Twilight attracted international attention releasing the debut album Eye For An Eye selling 25,000 copies.
 Twilight released two albums, Eye For An Eye and "The Edge", and one single "Sail Away".
 In 1999 Finn Zierler decided pursue his own visions and founded Beyond Twilight carrying the almost identical logo and the symbol which is found on all Zierler's releases.
 Musically the style changed to dark progressive metal with symphonic elements and harmonic vocals.

 Beyond Twilight have released three studio albums to date and one music video: The Devil's Hall of Fame on July 23, 2001, Section X on March 29, 2005 and For the Love of Art and the Making on April 21, 2006 under German label, Massacre Records.

 In 2012, Finn Zierler re-surfaced with a new outfit, named Zierler Projects, later shorted to Zierler.
-The line-up was announced to include former Beyond Twilight vocalist Kelly Sundown Carpenter (Firewind, Darkology, Outworld), guitarist Per Nilsson (Scar Symmetry, Kaipa), drummer Bobby Jarzombek (Fates Warning, Halford, Spastic Ink), and bassist/vocalist Truls Haugen (Circus Maximus, Insense).
+The line-up was announced to include former Beyond Twilight vocalist Kelly Sundown Carpenter (Firewind, Darkology, Outworld) and Truls Haugen (Circus Maximus, Insense) on shared vocal duties, Per Nilsson (Scar Symmetry, Kaipa) on guitars/bass, and Bobby Jarzombek (Fates Warning, Halford, Spastic Ink) on drums.
 Although initially anticipated as a 2013 release, the band's debut album ESC did not surface until the fall of 2015.